Lakeville school board closes some meetings to the virtual public

 The Lakeville school board has decided to stop broadcasting and recording some of its meetings to allow for more candid conversations, a move that does not violate state law but is troubling some residents and government watchdogs.

-"We're just trying to find a way to allow for more robust discussions," said Judy Kelliher, school board chairwoman. "[Board members] are just uncomfortable speaking their minds, that it might be misconstrued."
+"We're just trying to find a way to allow for more robust discussions," said Judy Keliher, school board chairwoman. "[Board members] are just uncomfortable speaking their minds, that it might be misconstrued."

 The Lakeville school board began livestreaming and recording its work sessions — which are generally meant for in-depth discussions but not taking votes — about six years ago to increase transparency.